model-driven-devops/mdd-netdevops/docs/topology.md

 <img src="https://github.com/model-driven-devops/mdd-base/assets/65776483/02595e8b-188a-47e2-b0a6-893b93ddc502" width="50%" height="50%">
 </p>

 In this excerise, we will deploy our production environment.
-The repository contains both a mdd_prod topology file and an mdd_test topology file.
+The repository contains both an mdd_prod topology file and an mdd_test topology file.
 Our production topology is fully configured, while our test topology has no configuration on it.
 For the instructor led classes, the test topology will already be created.

 ## Deploy Production Topology